Study abroad in the United States: Trend

 Despite flat overall study abroad numbers, there were notable increases in the numbers of U.S. students going to some of the less traditional destinations for study abroad in 2008/09.
 Double digit increases to host countries among the top 25 destinations include Argentina, Chile, Denmark, the Netherlands, Peru, South Africa and South Korea.
 Double-digit decreases among the top 25 host countries include Mexico (which experienced H1N1 virus outbreak that year), Austria and India.

 The following table represented the top 25 studied abroad destinations for U.S. students seeking academic credited in 2007/08 and 2008/09, according to the Institute of International Education.

-In 2013/14, 886,052 international students studied at U.S. colleges and Universities.

 According to NAFSAs website, "the number of U.S. students studying abroad for credit during the 2013–2014 academic year grew 5.2 percent from 289,408 students to 304,467 students.
 This represents just under 1.5 percent of all U.S. students enrolled at institutions of higher education in the United States and about 10 percent of U.S. graduates.
 A recent survey found that almost 40% of companies surveyed missed international business opportunities because of a lack of internationally competent personnel.
 When 95% of consumers live outside of the United States, we cannot afford to ignore this essential aspect of higher education."

 See the following chart displaying their most recent study done on the percentage of United States abroad students by their race/ethnicity.